69 Anatomy and Physiology

 • Integration of Systems, concerning which systems are subsets of larger systems, and how they function together in harmony and conflict.

-Atlas of Comparative Vertebrate Anatomy (Lumen/SUNY) by various.
+Atlas of Comparative Vertebrate Anatomy by various (Lumen/SUNY) .

 The majority of entries in this atlas were produced by students including dissection, photography, and identification.
 It is a work in progress, but we hope that students of anatomy find this a useful tool for studying anatomy outside of the lab.